 Employees should not be late to work.
 Any employee who displays a habitual pattern of tardiness will be counseled by his immediate Supervisor.
 This counseling will be documented and placed in the employee's personnel file.
-Following this, if the pattern continues, the employee will be subject to dismissal.
+Following this, if the pattern continues, the employee will be subject to discipline, up to and including dismissal.